 No man hath seen God at any time; the only begotten Son, which is in the bosom of the Father, he hath declared him.

-Here, we have a clear declaration that only Jesus himself has seen the Father and no other.
-However, we have other versions that make this passage confusing by using the word "God" instead of the word "Son" here.
-For Jesus is and was God’s Son who became flesh.
-So, it makes more sense to use the word Son in reference to our Saviors relationship with the Father.
-Other versions that support this are the Geneva, NKJV, NIV, CSB, RSV, ASV, YLT, DBY, WEB, HNV.
+Here we have a clear declaration that only Jesus, the Son of God, has seen the Father and no other.
+However, we have other versions that make this passage confusing by using the word “God” instead of the word “Son” as quoted above.
+However, it makes more sense to use the word “Son” when referring to Jesus and his relationship with the Father.
+Other versions that use the word “Son” are the Geneva, NKJV, NIV, CSB, RSV, ASV, YLT, DBY, WEB, HNV.

 And no man hath ascended up to heaven, but he that came down from heaven, even the Son of man which is in heaven.

 John, starting at verse 13 and ending at verse 21, is giving us detailed information concerning Jesus after his death and resurrection.
-Now, in verse 13 we read that he went to the Father in heaven.
+Now, in verse 13 we read that Jesus went to the Father in heaven.
 However, there are those versions that leave out the last portion of the passage which reads: “which is in heaven.”
 However, this portion of passage is important to help us understand that it’s John (not Jesus) who is declaring that “the Son of man” is now in heaven.
 For John has written this in view of Christ’s death and resurrection which has already taken place.
 This thought follows through all the way to verse 21 as well.
 But again, these other versions make it appear that Jesus himself is declaring that he is now in heaven, thus making things confusing.
 However, we know that Jesus emptied himself (Philippians 2:5-8) of all his heavenly attributes, which would include his omnipresence.
 I believe that the KJV as well as the Geneva, NKJV, ASV, HNV, MKJV, UKJV, Darby, Young's, and the Webster bible have the correct wording.

 I commend unto you Phebe our sister, which is a servant of the church which is at Cenchrea: That ye receive her in the Lord, as becometh saints, and that ye assist her in whatsoever business she hath need of you: for she hath been a succourer of many, and of myself also.

 The word “servant” in the bible passage above means just that, a servant.
 However, bibles versions listed below are using the words deacon, deaconess or minister in this same passage.
 This can be confusing because it may appear as if she’s a leader in the church.
 But the truth is, she is simply a waiter or an attendant serving in one capacity or another in the assemble.
-A good example of this would be the disciple Stephen who was chosen to be a helper in the church at Jerusalem as declared in the book of Acts chapter 6.
-He was appointed to serve tables in the church fellowship along with seven others as well.
-We can see this to be true in Peters own statement in this same chapter.
-For he, being an Elder said that it would not be proper that he should leave the teaching of Godʼs word and serve tables.
+A good example of this would be the disciple Stephen who was chosen to be a helper in the church at Jerusalem.
+For in the book of Acts chapter 6 we read that he was appointed to serve tables in the church fellowship along with seven others as well.
+We can see this to be true in Peter’s own statement in this same chapter.
+For he, being an Elder said that it would not be proper that he should leave the teaching of God’s word and serve tables.
 So, he made a clear distinction between a deacon who is a servant and an Elder who is a teacher and leader in God’s assembly (church).

 1 Timothy 3:16